GraemeHBrown/week3_day1_homework_marvel/homework.md

 1. Research how to delete multiple entries from your table in a single command.

+DELETE FROM table_name WHERE [condition] OR [condition]

+also

+DELETE FROM films
+  WHERE producer_id IN (SELECT id FROM producers WHERE name = 'foo');  in this example the sub-select identifies and id or id's to be used in the DELETE.
+The same thing can be achieved using 'USING' parameter.

 ## Extra Extension

 - see the extended_homework folder